 Carne Asada Fries

 Carne asada fries are a local San Diego specialty.
 But you can easily make them at home with oven baked fries, grilled carne asada and fresh ingredients.
+They’re perfect for parties, game days and whenever you’re craving a tasty appetizer or meal.

 There are many things I love about Southern California – sunshine and gorgeous coastline, fresh farmer’s markets….and the most delicious Mexican food possible.
 I’ve traveled quite a bit through Baja and there’s nothing that compares to a plate full of messy and delicious street tacos while you’re sitting on the side of the road, gazing out at the ocean and enjoying life.